-Specific Area
+Specific Area Literacy

-Literacy

 Reading

-Begins to segment the sounds in simple words and blend them together and knows which letters represent some of them.
+Begin to segment the sounds in simple words and blend them together and knows which letters represent some of them.

 Stories

-Mystery egg- Video Harry and the bucket full of Dinosaurs by Ian Whybrow Dinosaur Dig
+Mystery egg- Three Little Dinosaurs Egg Rescue! by Charles Fuge Harry and the bucket full of Dinosaurs by Ian Whybrow The Berenstain Bears' Dinosaur Dig Pip and egg

 Writing:

+Use their developing phonic knowledge to write things such as labels and captions, later progressing to simple sentences.

+Jolly Phonics

-Uses their developing phonic knowledge to write things such as labels and captions, later progressing to simple sentences.
-Jolly Phonics Introduce letter sounds ai, j, oa, ie, ee, or,z, blending consonant, vowel, and consonant (CVC) words for reading and writing.
-Blending and reading of words in letter and sound book.
+Introduce letter sounds ai, j, oa, ie, ee, or,z, blending consonant, vowel, and consonant (CVC) words for reading and writing.

-High-frequency words- will, when, Encourage to play different games with you like "Snail Talk" slow way of saying words.
+Encourage to play different games with you like "Snail Talk" slow way of saying words.
 They have to look at the pictures and guess the word you are saying.
 It is important to have the children guess the answer in their head.

 Encourage your child to retell stories in his/ her own words.
-Develop an interest in stories and songs by showing pictures books or audio- visual aids.
+Develop an interest in stories and songs by showing pictures books or audiovisual aids.
 Encourage them to put sound buttons as they attempt to read a word.
 Encourage them to mark with sticky notes information that they can tell other people.
 They can also find at least one fascinating fact about the book/author.
 Discuss what they know about dinosaurs, e.g. they lived a long time ago, there are no real dinosaurs around today, some of them were very big, some were gentle and ate grass, some were fierce and ate meat.
-Encourage your child to copy labels and posters from around the house.

 Encourage your child to make use of their phonic knowledge as they attempt to write simple words.

 Encourage your child to find and cut letters in their names or words from magazines, newspapers and unwanted books.
 Model how to write names beginning with a capital letter and remember to follow by lower case letters.
 Talk to your child about the letters at the beginning of their own names and other familiar words. e.g. mum, dad, bag, bus.
 Model writing words so that your child can see spelling in action.
 Share fun ways of encouraging your child to practice writing their labels and captions. e.g. Draw it on the playground with chalk and ask them to paint over it with water.
 Plan interesting opportunities for writing e.g. get-well cards to children who are ill.
-Praise your child for trying to segment, and reassure them the writing doesn't have to be perfect.

 Encourage your child to find objects around the house with the letter sounds 'ai, j, oa, ie, ee, or, z'.
 Cut pictures from pamphlets, old books for letter sounds e.g. air, goat, jam, jeep, horn, zip etc. and design a colourful, illustrative 'My Letter Sounds Booklet'.
 Encourage your child to form letters using playdough.